Saturday, 7 December 2013

 Egham Town

-Egham Town FC is a non league football club based on the edge of the Surrey town of the same name, which is located twenty miles south west of central London.
+Egham Town FC is a non-league football club based on the edge of the Surrey town of the same name, which is located twenty miles southwest of central London.

 The current club were formed in 1963, but football in the town goes back much further.
 Runnymeade Rovers were formed back in 1877, before being reformed as Egham FC in 1905.
 The club had spells in the Surrey Senior League and then the Spartan League, before disbanding upon the outbreak of World War Two.

-It took until the 60’s before a public meeting decided to form a new club, with the local council offering land for a new ground off Tempest Road.
+It took until the 60s before a public meeting decided to form a new club, with the local council offering land for a new ground off Tempest Road.
 After a season in the Parthenon League, and then a couple in the Surrey Senior League, ‘The Sarnies’ secured a place in the Spartan League.

-Over the years the Runnymeade Stadium was developed into a fine venue as Egham plied their trade in the lower divisions of the Isthmian League.
-Following the re-organisation of non league football, the club were placed in the Western Division of the Southern League for 2004-05.
+Over the years the Runnymeade Stadium was developed into a fine venue as Egham plied their trade in the lower divisions of the Isthmian League being relegated to Division Three in 1997-98.
+The goals of Clayton Whittle helped the side reach a position so that they were allocated a place in Division One South of the Isthmian League for the 2002-03 season.

 My visits